 What do I need?

 - A booklet with preferably drawing paper, but other light coloured paper will work too.
-You can make it yourself like we did for another CWCN school holiday activity, you can buy it in a stationery or art shop, you can also use a drawing pad.
+You can make it yourself like we did for CWCN school holiday activities, you can buy it in a stationery or art shop, you can also use a drawing pad.

 - Pencil, colour pencils (most kids are likely to also need an eraser and a sharpener on standby).
 Of course, you can use crayons as well, and water colours etc. That’s entirely up to you.